morungos/morungos.github.io/_posts/2025-08-17-management.md

 Consistently, in all reports, they put a lot of words into comparing and contrasting things.
-I've seen this very consistently since the early days of ChatGPT, and I'm convinced they're using a lot of essay-type data, either in plain training, or, more likely, during reinforcement learning when, for example, folks try to use them for undergraduate courseworks.
+I've seen this very consistently since the early days of ChatGPT, and I'm convinced they're using a lot of essay-type tasks, either in plain training, or, more likely, during reinforcement learning when, for example, folks try to use them for undergraduate courseworks.